 \subsection{Predicting the Scaling Parameter}

 In most of the metric learning methods employing similar loss functions, the scaling parameter $s$ in (\ref{eq:targetloss}) is treated as a hyperparameter and its value is chosen in a validation step.
-An exception is NormFace \cite{wang2017normface}, in which $s$ is treated as a learnable parameter like ordinary weights; $s$ is adjusted by computing the gradient with respect to it together in backpropagation from the loss.
+An exception is NormFace \cite{wang2017normface}, in which $s$ is treated as a learnable parameter like ordinary weights; $s$ is adjusted by computing the gradient with respect to it.
 Besides these two methods, there is yet another way of determining $s$, which is to predict it from $\mathbf{f}$ together with class scores.
 We empirically found that this performs the best.
 Among several ways of computing $s$ from $\mathbf{f}$, the following works the best:

 where $\mathrm{BN}$ is batch normalization \cite{ioffe2015batch}, and $\mathbf{w}_s$ and $b_s$ are the weight and bias of the added branch to predict $s$.